 Botany & Ecology Classes

-This course provides an in-depth overview of the tools and techniques used by botanists to identify plants to the species level, with a strong emphasis on family characteristics.
-Attendees are exposed to concepts in plant classification, nomenclature, habitat, distribution, and of course, vegetative and reproductive characteristics – all of which can be used to help identify plants to the species level.
+Join Dr. Douglas DeBerry for an in-depth overview of the tools and techniques used by botanists to identify plants to the species level, with a strong emphasis on family characteristics.
+Attendees will be exposed to concepts in plant classification, nomenclature, habitat, distribution, and of course, vegetative and reproductive characteristics—all of which can be used to help identify plants to the species level.
 Emphasis is on native or naturalized species in Virginia and the use of dichotomous keys in technical plant manuals and regional floras.
+An important focus of the course will be on empowering attendees to “dismantle” the seemingly endless complex of scientific terminology surrounding plant identification.
+This course will include a mix of time for lectures, labs, and field practicums.
+Attendees should be prepared for some fieldwork homework assignments.

 Login or Create an Account